jdgwf/epub-novel-tools/README.md

 #E-Novel project

 ##Description
-Sets up a series of directories and compilation tools for Novel E-Book creation on Ubuntu Linux (tested on 16.04).
+Sets up a series of directories and MarkDown compilation tools for Novel E-Book novel creation on Linux (tested on Ubuntu 16.04 and 16.10, should work on and Debian too).

 ##Ubuntu on Windows 10
 This **almost** works in Windows 10's Windows Subsystem for Linux.
 There's an issue with the POSIX timer that's been fixed in the next Windows 10 release when trying to run pandoc.
 I'll see how it goes and keep this section updated.